 Green onions, sliced

-In a large saute pan, combine turnip, carrots, onion and garlic in olive oil.
+In a large saute pan, heat olive oil over medium heat.
+Add turnip, carrots, onion and garlic.
 Cook over medium heat for 6-8 minutes until vegetables are beginning to soften.
-Add spice mixture, red pepper flakes and a pinch of salt.
-Saute for 2 minutes longer until well combined.
+Add spices and saute for 2 minutes longer until well combined.

-Add the vegetable stock and reduce the heat to medium-low.
-Simmer for a couple minutes and then add the barley.
-Simmer on low for 45 minutes until the stock has been absorbed and the barley is soft.
-Stir in the butter, parmesan and maple syrup until well incorporated.
-Add in the bacon.
+Add the stock and bring to a simmer.
+Once simmering, add barley.
+Reduce temperature to medium low and cook for 45 minutes until the stock has been absorbed and the barley is soft.
+Stir in the butter, Parmesan and maple syrup until well incorporated.
+Add in the bacon if using.
 Taste and adjust seasonings as desired.

-Top with a perfect over medium fried egg, a handful of scallions and some hot sauce.
+Top with a fried or jammy egg, a handful of scallions and some hot sauce.